 Our Model of Care

-GamCare operates the National Gambling HelpLine (Freephone) and NetLine (live chat), funded by GambleAware.
+GamCare operates the National Gambling HelpLine (Freephone and live chat), funded by GambleAware.
 These services provide one-to-one information, advice and support for anyone affected by problem gambling – the gambler themselves as well as others who may be affected or impacted, such as family and friends.

-Our Advisers are available seven days a week from 8am – Midnight.
+Our Advisers are available 24 hours a day.
 The team provide a range of brief and extended brief interventions to callers, including call backs to callers where appropriate.
 Advisers also moderate our online group chatrooms and provide support to our online Forum community, where more than 30,000 people contribute their experiences to seek support for themselves and give support to others.

 GamCare Treatment Services